RnewYear2022 RnewYear2022

 Who is a Manual Tester?

 A manual tester is a person who has to test a program or application through different scenarios.
 He is more focused on using manual testing practices instead of using a software testing tool.
-Testing cannot be done randomly, but you should follow a strict process and end up checking each aspect of the program deeply.
+Testing cannot be done randomly, but you should follow a strict process and deeply check each aspect of the program.

 Before moving to automation testing, you are strongly recommended to work as a manual tester and gain related skills and knowledge.
 A few things that are left behind by automated testing software can be managed by a manual tester.
 He has to document everything, whatever changes he is making.
 Obviously, it is a time-consuming process but considered a more trusted option when compared to automated testing.